 As a practicing lawyer, one of the best risk-management tools available to you are the ethics rules.
 Not because you need someone to tell you it’s a bad idea to lie, steal or cheat; but because you need someone to point out the pitfalls that are NOT self evident.
 As former Secretary of Defense Donald Rumsfeld famously put it, it’s the “unknown, unknowns” you need to worry about.

-Here’s how Prof. Michael Schutt makes this same point in his excellent book Redeeming Law:
+Here’s how Prof. Michael Schutt makes this same point in Redeeming Law (which is excellent by the way):

 When I practiced law, I paid attention to the ethical rules only when I was involved in a case involving disqualification for conflict of interest. . . .
 The problem wasn’t that I was dishonest but that I had way too much confidence in my own honesty. . . .
 I believed my own high standards as a Christian were well above the rules of ethics — those rules were for those who wanted to do the bare minimum.
 I had a higher standard. . . .
 This is a recipe for disaster . . .
 Codes of legal ethics are the wisdom of those who have gone before, helping us define the standard.
 Without the rules of ethics, we don’t even know what the issues are.

 On February 1, 2011 the Florida Bar’s Professional Ethics Committee published Advisory Opinion 10-3.
 This advisory opinion focuses on an issue that comes up all the time for estate planning lawyers: what to do when your clients die and someone asks for a copy of your file.
 The answer might surprise you.
 For example, when the deceased client’s personal representative calls you up and asks for a copy of your file, do you automatically say “yes.”
 Wrong answer!
 Assume the same scenario but the person calling is one of the decedent’s heirs, not the personal representative.
 Do you automatically say “no.” Again, wrong answer!